 Some people think there’s a way to circumvent this problem altogether.

 Glycogen isn’t the only source of fuel your body uses during endurance exercise.
 It also uses a fair amount of body fat.

-And that’s where the idea of “fat adaptation” falls apart.
+This is where the idea of “fat adaptation” falls apart.

-When it comes to hard training and racing, people who eat more carbs beat those who eat fewer carbs every time.
+When it comes to hard training and racing, people who eat more carbs beat those who eat fewer carbs almost every time.